 - More than half of people who have been hacked still don’t change their passwords after.

-- 47% of Americans have lost money as the result of an online phishing scam.
+- 47% of Americans have lost money as a result of an online phishing scam.

 - 27% of people admit to trying to hack into someone’s account by guessing their password.